GreenAI-Uppa/GreenAI-Uppa.github.io/acml_competition.md

 Submit your algorithm, and be ranked according to your energy consumption.

-##### What
+#### What

-A CIFAR-10 challenge where participants record their energy consumtion in order to optimize the generalization ability of NNs over CIFAR-10 under a given energy budget.
+A competition where participants record their energy consumtion in order to optimize the generalization ability of NNs over the CIFAR-10 dataset.

 #### Why